mmubayi/food-website/README.md

 ---

-This project was created using HTML and CSS for my Human Computer Interaction class.
+This project was created using HTML and CSS for my Human Computer Interaction class (my first website ever).

 View the website [here](https://mmubayi.github.io/food-website/) here.